SFTP Security - Is It Truly Secure?

 Secure File Transfer Protocol (SFTP) authenticates users by using public-key cryptography.
 This requires the user to upload a public key to the server, which is used to verify the user’s identity.
 When the user attempts to log in, the server uses the public key to generate an encryption key that the user must use to log in.
 The server then decrypts the key the user entered, verifies the user’s identity, and then allows the user access to the server.

-What Issues Might Businesses May Face with File Transfer and GDPR Compliance?
+What Issues Might Businesses Face With File Transfer and GDPR Compliance?

 SFTP, when configured correctly, can help with GDPR compliance.
 However, it isn’t necessarily so out of the box for a few reasons: